 Before Saul Goodman, he was Jimmy McGill.
 And if you're calling Jimmy, you're in real trouble.
 The prequel to "Breaking Bad" follows small-time attorney Jimmy McGill as he transforms into Walter White's morally challenged lawyer, Saul Goodman.
-Written by

 Make the call